It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 Once you have a list of targeted recipients for your cold emails, it’s time to begin the copywriting.

-The first part of your email that your prospects will see is the subject line.
+The first thing your prospects will see is the subject line.

-In fact, it’s one of the most important factors in whether your email gets opened and read, or ignored.
+In fact, it’s one of the most important factors in defining if your email gets opened and read, or ignored.

 The first thing to know about subject lines: the shorter, the better.